Spennymoor

 Spennymoor is a town and civil parish in County Durham, England.
 It is south of the River Wear and is 7 mi south of Durham.
 The civil parish includes the villages of Kirk Merrington, Middlestone Moor, Byers Green and Tudhoe.
+In 2011 the parish had a population of 19,816.

 History

 Origins

 The land on which Spennymoor now stands was once a vast expanse of moorland covered with thorn and whin bushes (Spenny Moor).
 In 1336 its place-name was recorded as Spendingmor.
 The name is probably derived from the Old English or Old Norse spenning and mōr, meaning a moor with a fence or enclosure.

 Another theory of the place-name's origin is from the Latin spina, meaning thorn (possibly from the Roman influence at Binchester) combined with the Old English or Old Norse mōr.
 CE Jackson, in his Place Names of Durham published in 1916 suggested a combination of the Old Norse spaan with Old English mar, meaning the moor named after the shingle-hut erected thereon.

-Neither Britons nor Romans cultivated the moor, but on the site of Binchester, a village about 5 mi to the southwest, the Romans built a camp around which grew up the settlement of Vinovium.
+Neither Britons nor Romans cultivated the moor, but on the site of Binchester, a village about 5 mi to the southwest, the Romans built a camp around which grew up the settlement of Vinovia.
 The name Binchester is the usual Old English corruption or adaptation of the Roman site name.

 This fortress must have been of great strength, for it stood on a height above the River Wear; many coins, urns, altars and pieces of Roman pottery have been found, as well as the remains of a hypocaust of the heating system.
 Later, Binchester became one of the "vills" of the Earl of Northumberland who held it until 1420 when it passed to the Nevilles who finally forfeited it with other lands in 1569.

 As is to be expected, the moor itself offers little of historical interest but it is linked with the records of Kirk Merrington, Whitworth Old Park, Binchester, Byers Green and Tudhoe, all of which form a part of the early days of Spennymoor.
 All these villages had common rights on the moor but, as it became denuded by increasing flocks, some of the local people were induced to relinquish their rights and so, gradually, the common became the property of just one owner – Merrington Priory.
 The Manor of Merrington belonged successively to the priors, monks and dean and chapter of Durham Cathedral.

 Today, Merrington church is one of the most prominent local landmarks.
 It was originally built by the Normans and its splendid strategic position led to it being fortified in 1143 by the Scots intruder, William Cumyn.
 When he was finally attacked and overcome, the church roof was destroyed but the building remained as one of the most interesting Norman churches in the county until 1850 when it was almost wholly rebuilt – although retaining the form of its predecessor.
-Inside, the most interesting feature is the screen, a typical example of late-17th century work.
+Inside, the most interesting feature is the screen, a typical example of late-17th-century work.